Excel to CSV Converter — Free Online

 Can I batch-convert multiple XLS files to CSV at once?

 Yes.
-Drop up to 10 XLS files in a single batch and FileChange converts them all in one click.
+Drop as many XLS files as you like in a single batch and FileChange converts them all in one click.
 Each file is processed independently and then offered as a download.